benracine/AlsoEnergyCodingChallenge/README.md

 ## Part 2.
 Javascript Basics
 In main.js create a function that takes an array argument.
 The array will contain objects of the form {first: "Amanda", last: "Byron", group: "Sales"}.
 The function should return an object that organizes each entry by group, and combines the name, making sure to put the last name first if 'nameOrder' is "reverse".
-For example:
+The example below shows a possible input to the function, but the function should be able to handle any alpha-numeric group names.

 The function should take the array:
 ```javascript